The Xometry app works best with JavaScript enabled!

 1. Automotive Industry and Laser Cutting

 The automotive industry has embraced the advantages offered by laser cutting to produce a range of components.
-Tolerances in the automotive industry are extremely tight, and laser cutting is a good way to meet these.
-Laser-cutting’s flexibility and capability to create complex shapes and designs make it a popular technology to produce car parts.
+Tolerances in the automotive industry are extremely tight, and laser cutting is well-suited to meet them.
+Laser cutting’s flexibility and capability to create complex shapes and designs make it a popular technology for producing car parts.
 In the past, car parts were created with stamping and die-cutting methods.
-However, these methods are not as accurate nor can they create complex shapes and designs like laser cutting.
-The type of laser cutter that is used in the automotive industry is a sheet metal laser cutter.
+However, these methods are not as accurate, nor can they create complex shapes and designs like laser cutting.
+The automotive industry primarily uses fiber lasers for cutting sheet metal due to their speed, precision, and ability to handle reflective materials like aluminum and stainless steel.
 Materials that are laser cut in the automotive industry include, but are not limited to, car parts, components, die-castings, forgings, and stampings.

 2. Medical Device Industry and Laser Cutting

-The medical device industry utilizes laser cutting to produce a variety of products including pacemakers, stents, and catheters.
+The medical device industry utilizes laser cutting to produce a variety of products, including pacemakers, stents, and catheters.
 The laser beam melts, vaporizes, or burns away the material, leaving a clean, precise cut.
 Laser cutting is often used to create products with intricate designs, such as those intended for use within the human body.
 The type of laser cutting used will depend on the material being cut and the desired final product.
-For example, some medical devices are made from stainless steel, which can be cut with a CO2 laser.
+For example, some medical devices are made from stainless steel, which is typically cut using fiber or ultrafast lasers for improved precision and reduced heat-affected zones.
 Other materials, such as plastics, can be cut with a fiber laser.

 3. Jewelry Industry and Laser Cutting